 We read it and tested the stylus each side by side and compared them based on Palm rejection, pressure sensitivity, instant pairing, Bluetooth connection were given a slightly higher score.
 Those with disc tip find point tips were considered I addition to: whether or not they worked on all touchscreens or just certain models.

 The devices that were more compatible at a higher rating.
-The stylus pens that had instant pressure palm rejection pressure sensitivity features were a plus
+The stylus pens that had instant pressure palm rejection pressure sensitivity features were a plus.
+As far as touch screen pencils go, they are rated the same as these two devices do not vary.

 Alternatives to using a stylus for a touchscreen laptop